zeled3813/independent-study-blog/entries/entry1.md

 <img src="../images/pokemon.jpg"/>

 ## Next Step
--Grasp the concepts of Gosu by doing the tutorials.
+- Grasp the concepts of Gosu by doing the tutorials.
--Think about what I want to make using Gosu.
+- Think about what I want to make using Gosu.